Lonitch/qeAPI/README.md

 # Python-QE API

 Some useful tools are listed here for preparing and analyzing DFT calculations using Quantum Espresso.
-This repository(or **repo**) contains three pieces of Python scripts:
+This repository(or **repo**) contains the following Python scripts:

 - `raw2qe.py`,a collection of functions and classes that transform CIF files into input texts.
 - `qe2cif.py`, a collection of functions that reads output files from QE calculations and write atomic configurations into CIF files